Volume 72, Issue 2

 • ”Significant and strong collaboration with all departments”

 • “Unbelievable ICU teams and so much technology”

 • “Numerous best practices in departments”

-Appraisers also were impressed with the level and caliber of GHS nursing research and encouraged authors to present and publish their findings.
+Appraisers also were impressed with the level and caliber of Prisma Health nursing research and encouraged authors to present and publish their findings.
 A total of 29 nurse-led research studies were reported from 2014 through March 2018.

 Only 481 of 6,500 hospitals in the nation have achieved Magnet status.
-Of the five hospitals in the state with Magnet designation, two are GHS hospitals: Greenville Memorial and Greer Memorial.
+Of the five hospitals in the state with Magnet designation, two are Prisma Health hospitals: Greenville Memorial and Greer Memorial.
 The others are AnMed Health in Anderson, Bon Secours St. Francis in Charleston and MUSC Health in Charleston.

 In addition, Patewood Memorial Hospital is designated within ANCC’s Pathway to Excellence® Program.
 This prestigious program recognizes hospitals that create a positive and supportive environment for nurses and nursing excellence.

 Magnet designation validates the ongoing pursuit of high standards of excellence demonstrated by our nurses every day.
 And it is recognized nationwide as a hallmark of an organization’s overall commitment to providing the highest standards of care.
 Greenville Memorial Hospital’s achievement is a win for us all!

 Prisma Health employees are among the most knowledgeable, highly motivated and superbly trained in the country.
 Your skill and commitment to delivering high-quality care are in demand everywhere; our patients, families and communities are fortunate that you choose to serve them every day.